cardano-foundation/docs-cardano-org/explainers/cardano-explainers/what-is-a-cryptocurrency.md

 ### Native tokens ###

 Cardano also supports the creation of native tokens ‒ digital assets that are created for specific purposes.
 This means that users, developers, and businesses can use the Cardano blockchain to create tokens that represent a footprint of value (whether defined by the community, market state, or self-governed entity).
-A token can be fungible or non-fungible, and act as a payment unit, reward, trading asset, or information holder.
+A token can be fungible (replaced) or non-fungible (unique), and act as a payment unit, reward, trading asset, or information holder.

 #### *Related Topics*
 - [Cardano monetary policy](https://docs.cardano.org/en/latest/explore-cardano/cardano-monetary-policy.html)